-Every year we discuss a year-long theme, and our theme for the 2016-2017 year is AUTHENTICITY.
-This will be a year-long conference that is sure to inspire everyone!
+Every year we discuss a year-long theme, and our theme for the 2016-2017 year was AUTHENTICITY.
+This was a year-long conference that inspired everyone!

 We meet on the third Wednesday of most months from 11:30a – 1:30p.
 Meetings take place at the beautiful Oak Pointe Country Club, unless specified otherwise.
-Our luncheons will be more than “business card swaps”.
+Our luncheons are more than “business card swaps”.
 They encourage everyone at the table to interact and connect with one another on a personal as well as professional level.
-You will meet potential clients, colleagues, employers, customers and friends each month.
+You will meet potential clients, colleagues, employers, customers and friends each month we gather.
 Our format makes networking with new professional peers as rewarding as lunching with close friends.
 We feature guest speakers who are highly accomplished women and are there to share stories of success and challenges.
 We are about women supporting women…

 Since our beginning in 2014, we are proud to have established several significant events and programs:

 - February - Livingston County Goes Red for Women, an annual partnership with St. Joseph Mercy Health System and the American Heart Association to raise awareness about women’s heart health

 - May – Women in Leadership Forum Finale

 - Young Leaders of Influence Program & Scholarships